-Doctor of Education (Ed.D.) in Educational Leadership

-(85 hours)

-The Doctor of Education degree program in educational leadership is designed to accommodate the active life of practicing professionals who wish to assume leadership roles in K-12 settings.
-The program is a blend of theory and practice designed to prepare school leaders who can work effectively in solving real issues of school improvement.
+Doctor of Education (Ed.D.) in Educational Leadership (85 hours) and Doctor of Education (Ed.D.) in Curriculum and Instruction (85 hours) The Doctor of Education degree programs in Educational Leadership and Curriculum and Instruction are designed to accommodate the active life of practicing professionals who wish to assume leadership roles in K-12 settings.
+The programs are a blend of theory and practice designed to prepare school leaders who can work effectively in solving real issues of school improvement.
 The Doctor of Education degree requires a minimum of 85 semester hours (including a disseration and research hours) above the master's degree.
 A cohort-based program will require students to be continously enrolled once they have been admitted.
 The doctoral program consists of three stages: (1) Advanced Leadership and Practicum Stage (40 hours), (2) Leadership Cohort/Cognate/Research Design Stage (33 hours), and (3) Dissertation Stage (12 hours).